 We have a Credit Facility that consists of a \$30.0 million Term Loan and a \$5.0 million Revolving Credit Facility.
-As part of our settlement with the Concerned Stockholder Group and Settlement Agreement, we entered into a Fifth Amendment to our Credit Facility, (described in the Note 2 to the Consolidated Financial Statements) which accelerates the date on which our Credit Facility (including both the Term Loan and Revolving Credit Facility) matures to July 2013 and requires us to pay a ticking fee equal to 1% of the aggregate monthly amount outstanding beginning in August 2012.
+As part of our settlement with the Concerned Stockholder Group and Settlement Agreement, we entered into a Fifth Amendment to our Credit Facility, (described in the Note 2 to the Consolidated Financial Statements) which accelerates the date on which our Credit Facility (including both the Term Loan and Revolving Credit Facility) matures July 1, 2013 and requires us to pay a ticking fee equal to 1% of the aggregate monthly amount outstanding thereunder and revolving credit commitments beginning in August 2012.

-The Credit Facility consists of a \$30.0 million Term Loan and a \$5.0 million Revolving Credit Facility, both of which, as a result of the Fifth Amendment, mature on July 1, 2013.
-If we are unable to obtain new financing prior to July 1, 2013, or if we fail to comply with any of the new covenants imposed by the Fifth Amendment that, which would cause a default under the Credit Facility, our Lenders could require full repayment of the loans under the Credit Facility, which would negatively impact our liquidity and our ability to operate and raise substantial doubt about our ability to continue as a going concern.
+If we are unable to obtain new financing prior to July 1, 2013, or if we fail to comply with any of the new covenants imposed by the Fifth Amendment, these events would cause a default under the Credit Facility and our Lenders could require full repayment of the loans under the Credit Facility, which would negatively impact our liquidity and our ability to operate and raise substantial doubt about our ability to continue as a going concern.
 Our consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.

 We intend to refinance our indebtedness prior to maturity in order for us to maintain sufficient funds for our operations and alleviate the burden of the additional fees.
-Our ability to successfully refinance this debt will be impacted by a number of factors, including: our current financial performance, including revenue, cash flow and consolidated leverage ratio; the outlook for the Company, including our ability to continue to add additional facilities and further penetration into existing accounts; and the current state of the debt markets, the economics of the healthcare industry and the changes in our regulatory environment.
+Our ability to successfully refinance this debt will be impacted by a number of factors, including: our current financial performance, including revenue, cash flow and consolidated leverage ratio; the outlook for the Company, including our ability to continue to add additional facilities and further penetration into existing accounts; and the current state of the debt markets, the economics of the healthcare industry and the changes in our regulatory environment, including the Center for Medicare and Medicaid Services ("CMS") Competitive Bidding Round 1 Recompete ("RD1RC").